OscarJohansson1/Reservoir-Computing-with-CAN/README.md

 # Master's Thesis Project: Reservoir Computing with Cellular Automata Networks
+Author:
-Oscar Johansson, Chalmers University of Technology
+Oscar Johansson, Chalmers University of Technology, Sweden

+Last updated: 2024-02-09

 ## Overview
-This
+This is ...

 ## Installation
 No installation needed.
 Only standard Java libraries are used.